 #8 – How are healthcare facilities different than industrial facilities?

-- Healthcare facilities, by virtue of their nature, generate a wide variety of individual wastes (e.g. different medications), in small amounts (often milligrams), at a large variety of locations (e.g. a hospital room).
+- Healthcare facilities, by nature, generate a wide variety of individual wastes (e.g. different medications), in small amounts (often milligrams), at a large variety of locations (e.g. a hospital room).

 - Industrial waste is often generated as a small number of individual streams, in massive quantities, at a small number of collection points.